zahapat/fpga-tools-qc/modules/alu_gflow/README.md

 2. tact: Calculate modulo
 3. tact: Modulo is ready

-The module supports also asynchrnous regime to calculate separate factors of the equation by setting SYNCH_FACTORS_CALCULATION generic to false to save one clock cycle, but I don't recommend it.
+The module supports also asynchrnous regime to calculate separate factors of the equation by setting SYNCH_FACTORS_CALCULATION generic to false to save one clock cycle.

 The module also samples intermediate values, such as alpha, random bit and also modulo (alpha_prime) and sends them to the temporary buffer and then to TX USB3 FIFO once qubit_valid is asserted.

-## TODO

-Change static generics to constants